JaamesBond/girls/AdminInstructions.md

   - Here you can add everything you think is necessary
   - This will be displayed and searchable, so keep it simple and intuitive

-For any changes, please don't hasitate to contact me via email [here](m.patrascu@student.fontys.nl)
+For any changes, please don't hasitate to contact me via email: m.patrascu@student.fontys.nl